pubudu538/demos/S19-APK_Demo/README.md

 # APK_Demo

+The AI-Powered Health and Wellness Coach App is a mobile application that delivers pertinent health-related data to users, offering customized coaching recommendations.
+This solution is composed of two microservices designed to enhance the user experience by providing tailored guidance on their well-being journey.

+[<img src="ai_health_app.png" width="250"/>](ai_health_app.png)

 This demo has the following outline.
 - Install WSO2 APK
 - Deploy backend services
 - Create and Deploy APIs in APK

-[<img src="ai_health_app.png" width="250"/>](ai_health_app.png)

 ### Installation Prerequisites